VladimirMakaev/cqrs-journey-doc/Reference_04_DeepDive.markdown

 significant.
 If message ordering is important, some messaging infrastructures can guarantee ordering.
 Otherwise, you can detect out of order messages by assigning sequence numbers to messages as they are sent.
-You could also implement a workflow process in the reciever that can hold out of order messages until it can re-assemble messages into the correct order.
+You could also implement a process manager process in the reciever that can hold out of order messages until it can re-assemble messages into the correct order.